YahooArchive/mojito-dimensions-base/README.md

 Consider the base application `my-mojito-app` which contains `Mojit1`.

-We create an experiment _super-bundle_ package `mojito-dimensions-experiment_foo`, which contains multipe versions of `Mojit1` based on the value of the dimension the package represents.
+We create an experiment _super-bundle_ package `mojito-dimensions-experiment_foo`, which contains multiple versions of `Mojit1` based on the value of the dimension the package represents.

 Consider for the pupose of the example a layer named `foo`, whose values can be `EXP001, EXP002, EXP003`.